Dealing with the news my brother or sister's cancer can't be cured

 During this time you and your family will face a lot of new challenges and you may go through lots of different emotions.
 Some of the feelings you had when you first found out about their cancer may come back, plus there may be some new ones, like:

-- Shock/disbelief –when you can’t believe that this is really happening.
+- Shock/disbelief – you can’t believe that this is really happening.

 - Empty/numb.
 This doesn’t mean that you don’t care – it might just be your way of protecting yourself.

 - Guilt.
-You might feel guilty that you didn’t help enough, or about a fight you may have had with mum or dad.
+You might feel guilty that you didn’t help enough, or about all of the fights and nasty things you’ve said or thought about your sister or brother.
 It’s not your fault that any of this is happening.

 - Anger – What is happening is so unfair and you have a right to be mad!
 But try to find positive ways to release your anger and stress.

-- Sadness and despair – Thinking about your future without your mum or dad in it can be heartbreakingly sad.
+- Sadness and despair – Thinking about your future without your sister or brother in it can be desperately, heartbreakingly sad.
 Despair is when you feel utterly hopeless and lost.
-If you feel like this, you need to talk to someone.
+If you feel like this, it can be really helpful to someone you trust about it.